-\paragraph{Compiler Techniques} Instead of improving the heuristics for guiding symbolic execution, application of targeted program transformations to improve the performance of symbolic execution is also a well-studied in the literature.
-Testability transformations is a type of program transformation that improves the ability of a given test generation method to generate tests for the original untransformed program.
-Prior work has shown that such transformations can improve the performance for test generation techniques~\cite{testability_transformations} Collingbourne~\etal used branch predication to convert symbolic branches into \emph{ite} expressions, thereby reducing the number of explored program path exponentially~\cite{collingbourne11}.
+\paragraph{Compiler Techniques} Instead of improving the heuristics for guiding symbolic execution, the application of targeted program transformations to enhance the performance of symbolic execution is also well-studied in the literature.
+Testability transformations are a type of program transformation that improves the ability of a given test generation method to generate tests for the original untransformed program.
+Prior work has shown that such transformations can improve the performance for test generation techniques~\cite{testability-transformations} Collingbourne~\etal used branch predication to convert symbolic branches into \emph{ite} expressions, thereby reducing the number of explored program paths exponentially~\cite{collingbourne11}.
 Wagner~\etal proposed \emph{-OVERIFY}, a new compiler optimization switch (\ie a collection of optimizations) that enables fast verification of programs~\cite{overify}.
-Wagner used DSE as a case study to show that selective application of compiler optimizations like constant folding, loop unswitching, if-conversion can drastically reduce the time spent in verification.
-Cadar~\etal argued that compiler optimizations must be first-class ingredient in a practical DSE platform~\cite{targeted_transformations}.
-Perry~\etal proposed a semantics preserving program transformation to accelerate DSE on programs with array accesses~\cite{perry17}.
-Inserting dead code to improve test generation techniques have also been explored in compiler testing~\cite{donaldson21}.
+Wagner used DSE as a case study to show that selective application of compiler optimizations like constant folding, loop unswitching, and if-conversion can drastically reduce the time spent in verification.
+Cadar~\etal argued that compiler optimizations must be a first-class ingredient in a practical DSE platform~\cite{targeted-transformations}.
+Sharma~\etal proposes JavaRanger that focuses on path constraints merging with dynamic method region inlining and early-return summarization to accelerate DSE of Java programs~\cite{javaranger2020}.
+Perry~\etal proposed a semantics-preserving program transformation to accelerate DSE on programs with array accesses~\cite{perry17}.
+Inserting extra code to improve test generation techniques has also been explored in compiler testing~\cite{donaldson21}.